ovh/docs/pages/platform/ai/training_tuto_37_flask_yolov5/guide.en-asia.md

 ---
-title: Deploy a web service for YOLOv5 using Flask
+title: AI Training - Tutorial - Deploy a web service for YOLOv5 using Flask
 slug: web-service-yolov5
 excerpt: How to deploy a web service for YOLOv5 using your own weights with Flask
 section: AI Training tutorials